cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 as "well" as in productive applications.

 3.2.
-Win32 environment, rights for installation and usage, Java-Runtime
+Win32 environment, rights for installation and usage, Java runtime
      ------------------------------------------------------------------
 CT1 v1.4.31 was written to run under the operating system Windows 8 and 10.
 CT1 requires a Win32 environment, which is also available in 64-bit Windows.